koukdw/Aquarium_tools/research/opcodes.md

 I am still not understanding opcode 0x49, but i have a few idea.
 It will be easier once i find a game where they actually use it.

+**Important: All instruction increment the program counter by 1 including jump and branch.
+This mean Jump index are always 1 less than their actual value.**

 | Opcode  (u32)| Mnemonic         | Operand  (u32)     | Description                |
 | :----------- | :--------------  | :--------------    | :------------------------- |
 | 0x0          | Val              | Value              | Set `R0` to value            |